Toastjpg/FitnessTracker/README.md

 # FitnessTracker

-A simple android app to track calories.
+A simple android app to track estimated calorie consumption with SQLite used to store user entries.
+Built to gain better understanding of SQL statments.